Cartoonists Take Up Smoking Logo Square

 n.d.
 Benson Trophy Hunter Houston Post

-Steve Benson of the Arizona Republic
+Steve Benson, The Arizona Republic

-Morning News Tribune (Tacoma, Washington)
+The Morning News Tribune (Tacoma, Washington)

 Circa 1990